mohdhafeezjohari/ZenCart_Plugin/README.md

 - Now you can try to use MOLPay at the shop front by going thru a complete purchase procedure.

+- Order with status Pending will be create when making initial order, and will change to Processing once the payment is done.

 Contribution